 Rheumatoid arthritis (RA) occurs when the body’s immune system mistakenly attacks healthy tissue.
-This affects the lining along the small joints in the body and causes pain in different body parts.
+This affects the lining of the joints in the body and causes pain in different body parts.

-While the hands and feet are commonly impacted, larger joints such as the elbows and knees may also be affected.
+While RA commonly impacts the hands and feet, larger joints such as the elbows and knees may also be affected.
 RA can produce a variety of other symptoms, including joint stiffness and difficulty breathing.
 Read on to see what people who have RA say about living with this condition.

 Pain in the joints

 RA usually appears gradually, affecting small joints first and then spreading to larger joints.
 In most cases, the pain occurs on both sides of the body.